DrishtiSindal/Rock-Paper-Scissors/README.md

-----------------Rock Paper Scissors Game-----------------
+----------------Stone Paper Scissors Game-----------------

-Welcome to the Rock Paper Scissors game!
+Welcome to the Sock Paper Scissors game!
 This simple web-based game allows you to play the classic Rock Paper Scissors against the computer.

 How to Play-
 Clone the repository to your local machine.